appacademy/Module-6-Resources/README.md

 # Module 6 Resources
-This repository provides lecture notes, learning objectives, and other resources for App Academy's Module 6.
+This repository provides lecture slides and code, learning objectives, and other resources for App Academy's Module 6.

 ## Welcome to Module 6!
 App Academy's Module 6 introduces a new language - Python!
 Here's an overview of each week in Module 6: